FOLLOW US

 Read best practice when travelling with medicines on TravelHealthPro

-Healthcare facilities in Suriname
+Healthcare in Suriname

 Medical facilities are severely limited in Suriname.
 Make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment abroad and repatriation.